Getting Started

-This guide will get you all set up and ready to use the Composable Prompts API.
-We'll cover how to get started using our SDK and how to make your first API requests.
+This guide will get you set up and ready to use the Composable CLI and SDK.

-In order to access and use your interactions from outside the Studio application, you can use the Composable Prompts CLI.
-If you want to integrate your interactions in your own application you can use the Composable Prompts JavaScript SDK.
+In order to access and use your interactions from outside the Studio application, you can use the Composable CLI.
+If you want to integrate your interactions in your own application you can use the Composable SDK.

-This is a command line application that can be used to access your composable prompts projects.
-It was designed to fulfil the following main use cases:
+This is a command line application that can be used to access your Composable projects.
+It was designed to fulfill the following main use cases:

-• List and switch between your Composable Prompts projects
+- List and switch between your Composable projects

 Requirements